 Not ready to pre-register?

-For more information and to schedule a tour please complete the form below.
-Our Preschool Director will contact you and answer any questions that you may have and schedule a tour of our facility.
+For more information please complete the form below.
+Our Preschool Director will contact you and answer any questions that you may have.

 A fee of $100 is due at the time of registration to secure the spot in class. $80 of the registration fee is then applied to tuition.
 The first tuition payment for the year is due at the end of August, prior to the start of the school year.
 Families may opt to make semester or monthly payments which is selected at the time of registration.
 Monthly payments are due the 1st of each month.
 We do provide automatic billing and payments for families through our online Parent Portal.